-Mr. McFarland has been named to Colorado's "Super Lawyers" list for 2017 and 2018 (top 5% of attorneys over 40).
+Mr. McFarland has been named to Colorado's "Super Lawyers" list each year from 2017-2021 (top 5% of attorneys over 40).
 Prior to that, he had been named as one of Colorado Super Lawyers’ “Rising Stars” (top 2.5% of attorneys under 40) for seven consecutive years.
 His practice focuses on complex litigation of all types in both state and federal court.
 He has extensive experience with general contract, employment, intellectual property, class action, securities, personal injury, insurance, and partnership/control disputes.

 While Mr. McFarland currently handles Colorado-based litigation for some of the country’s largest companies, he is particularly fond of working with individuals, start-ups, and emerging businesses.
 For a large company, even a significant lawsuit will not typically imperil the company, and it will have a team of in-house and outside attorneys to handle it.
 With individuals and smaller companies, the outcome of a lawsuit can literally “make or break” that person, their family, or their business.
 They can usually only hire one lawyer, and need to make that decision count.
 Luke’s greatest professional reward comes from obtaining good, just results for people who truly rely on him.

 Mr. McFarland recently completed a 5-year term on the Board of Directors of Pinnacol Assurance, having been appointed to the position by Governor Hickenlooper.
 He now sits on the Board of Directors for the Pinnacol Foundation, an affiliated non-profit that provides scholarships to the children of injured workers.